atom/atom/docs/your-first-package.md

   }
 ```

-Save the file and then run the command 'update-package-dependencies:update' from
+After saving the file run the command 'update-package-dependencies:update' from
 the Command Palette.
-This will install the all the node module a package needs
+This will install the packages node module dependencies,
-(only figlet in this case).
-You will need to run it whenever you update the
+only figlet in this case.
+You will need to run
+'update-package-dependencies:update' whenever you update the dependencies field
-dependencies field in your _package.json_ file.
+in your _package.json_ file.

-Require the figlet node module in _lib/ascii-art.coffee_ and instead of
+Now require the figlet node module in _lib/ascii-art.coffee_ and instead of
-uppercasing the text, you can convert it to ascii art!
+inserting 'Hello, World!' convert the selected text to ascii art!

 ```coffeescript
 convert: ->